Tunediver Source

 Open source AGPL‑3.0 No No

-Albums can't be taken away Yes No No
+Albums can't be removed Yes No No

 1. 1

-Clone the repo
+Clone the repository

 git clone https://github.com/ad-si/tunediver.git